anttiviljami/browser-autofill-phishing/readme.md

   if it isn't visible to you.

 * In Firefox, you have to right click an input field and then select an identity to use.
-So in Firefox user autofills each field.
+So a Firefox user autofills each field.

 ## Live demo